navis-org/navis/docs/installation.md

 ---
 icon: material/tools
+hide:
+  - navigation
 ---

 ## Installing NAVis

-{{ navis }} currently requires Python 3.9 or later.
-Below instructions assume that you have already installed Python and its package manager `pip`.
+{{ navis }} requires Python 3.9 or later.
+The instructions below assume that you have already installed Python and its package manager [`pip`](https://pypi.org/project/pip/).

-!!! tip "By the way"
+!!! info "By the way"

     You can use NAVis without having to install anything on your local machine!
     Follow this [link](https://colab.research.google.com/github/navis-org/navis/blob/master/examples/colab.ipynb)